olidarley/olidarley.github.io/README.md

 I'm Oli.
 I'm an R programmer, designer and musician.
 I design graphics and build tools for understanding, exploration and storytelling.
 I also make generative art.

-This page is a repository for my data sketches, prototypes, musings and analysis.
+This page is a repository for my data sketches, prototypes and visual analysis.

 ----------